 - Can I defer to a future term?

 - Admitted applicants may request to defer their admission for up to one year.
-Please complete this form.
+Deferral request deadlines are determined by the Graduate Admissions department, so be sure to submit your request in a timely manner to ensure eligibility.

 - How long does it take to receive an academic evaluation?

-- Once you are able to claim your CUNYfirst account, you should receive your evaluation within two weeks.
+- Once you’ve been matriculated into your graduate program, you should receive your evaluation within two weeks.

 - When is my bill due?